 Denver development has gotten out of control in the past 10 years.
 Entire neighborhoods are having historic, small, affordable homes demolished in place of giant homes, garages, or multi-unit dwellings that cover every inch of the permeable land possible and allowed.

 Denver's immense amount of recent urban development affects flooding in many ways.
-As our small homes are replaced with larger buildings and ADUs re added, each lot is removing vegetation and soil, grading the land surface, substantially increasing runoff from the property.
+As our small homes are replaced with larger buildings and ADUs are added into backyards, each lot is removing vegetation and soil, grading the land surface, resulting in substantially increasing runoff from the property.
 This extra runoff can cause more flooding of our neighborhoods during heavy rain storms.
 Urban flooding happens when water flows into an urban region faster than it can be absorbed into the soil or moved to and stored in a lake or reservoir.

 In new developments that are sadly sprawling across our entire state, typically flood control and big open spaces are part of the overall plan (not because the developers want to put them in, but because they have to in order to help control flooding when they pave over permeable ground to build neighborhoods).
 Take the Stapleton (now named Central Park) neighborhood for example, which built in drainage ways in the form of naturalized parks to accommodate all the extra pavement and homes that would be built over the existing permeable ground.

-In our historic Denver neighborhoods, there is no "open space" left to catch excess stormwater – the open space and permeable land is woven everywhere in our neighborhood in the form of our large landscapes.
+In our historic Denver neighborhoods, there is no "open space" left to catch excess stormwater – the open space and permeable land is woven everywhere in our neighborhood in the form of our large landscapes in our front yards and back yards.
 When developers build an ADUs or a multi-unit buildings on a lot that was formerly a small home with a large landscape, the potential for flooding for the area increases because a ton of permeable ground is lost.
 When it downpours, the water has nowhere to go but to the city storm drains, which then get backed up and flood homes along these historic waterways shown above.
 The more we build over backyards and fill entire lots with buildings, the more flooding will increase during storms.
-Denver residents in our neighborhoods should not be subjected to this lack of planning or foresight by the city and developers.
-Permeable ground should not be allowed to be covered up in established urban neighborhoods – as this will increase the flooding due to backed up storm drains.
+Denver residents in our neighborhoods should not be subjected to this lack of planning or foresight by the city planners and developers.
+Permeable ground should not be allowed to be covered up in established urban neighborhoods – as this will increase flooding due to backed up storm drains that were not designed to carry the additional load of runoff water.
 The city is trying (unsuccessfully) to improve the storm drainage, but we have limited land to work with to store stormwater, and building bigger stormwater drains is an ongoing expensive and never-ending process (such as the 17th and Colorado stormwater project, for example).
 As we keep building ADUs, housing and other building over our permeable ground, even the larger sewer drains just can't keep up during heavy rainfalls.

 Water-absorbing and pollution-reducing trees and landscapes should not be allowed to be removed to build larger buildings or impermeable hardscapes.